HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueQuantity = 36.5 'C'
   ```

-* Assignment of an instance of an example Patient resource, EveAnyperson, to Observation.subject:
+* Assignment of a reference to an example of a Patient resource, EveAnyperson, to Observation.subject:

   ```
   * subject = Reference(EveAnyperson)